 • Drug and Alcohol Testing: Commercial drivers in Los Angeles are subject to pre-employment drug and alcohol testing, as well as random testing during their employment.

-• Vehicle Maintenance and Inspections: Commercial drivers and their employers are responsible for ensuring their vehicles are properly maintained and inspected on a regular basis to prevent accidents.
+• Vehicle Maintenance and Inspections: Commercial drivers and their employers are responsible for ensuring their vehicles are properly maintained and inspected regularly to prevent accidents.

-• Commercial Carrier Insurance Requirements: Federal and state law require commercial carriers to carry a minimum amount of insurance coverage to compensate victims in the event of an accident.
+• Commercial Carrier Insurance Requirements: Federal and state laws require commercial carriers to carry a minimum amount of insurance coverage to compensate victims in the event of an accident.

 Why Do Commercial Driver Accidents Happen in LA?